popphp/pop-http/README.md

 ------

 The server object and its components provide convenient and robust functionality to manage inbound server requests and outbound responses.
-At its core, and like the client object, the server object is compromised of a request object and a response object.
+At its core, and like the client object, the server object is comprised of a request object and a response object.
 However, opposite to the client object, the server object's request is typically auto-populated from the incoming request headers and data, while the response object is available to be configured as required to produce and send a response to the calling client.